sanjusoftware/node-repo-example/README.md

 ## Quick start
 To install you need to have node version 6.x.x in your system.

 Then just run:

 `npm install`

-`node index.js`
+`npm start`

 it will run on port 3000 by default, or you can specify your port of choice by specifying `PORT` in your environment variables.